Awilum/dev/project/entries/flextype/documentation/getting-started/folder-structure/entry.md

     <li>[icon name="folder" set="bootstrap"] vendor</li>
 </ul>

-The `project/` folder should contains entries, uploads, tokens, plugins, themes and all that is necessary for the work of the project.
+The `project/` folder should contains entries, uploads, tokens, plugins, routes, templates and all that is necessary for the work of the project.

 <ul class="file-list">
     <li>[icon name="folder" set="bootstrap"] project</li>